USBGuard/usbguard/README.md

 Report a bug or request a feature in [usbguard](https://github.com/dkopecek/usbguard/issues/new) Report a bug or request a feature in [usbguard-applet-qt](https://github.com/dkopecek/usbguard-applet-qt/issues/new)

+## Use Cases

+### Use case #1: USB device whitelisting
+A  desktop user usually has a quite stable set of USB devices he uses.
+The set consists of internally and externally connected devices.
+From a security point of view, it’s good to limit the usage of the computer’s USB ports to these devices only with some temporary exceptions (connecting a third-party’s USB disk to our system to transfer data   from/to it).

+USBGuard  can lockdown the system and permit only known devices to create interfaces to it via USB.
+It is possible to bypass this  protection by  emulating the devices on the whitelist.
+However, this requires the knowledge of the contents of such list and for devices which export a  unique serial number, it’s even harder as one needs to know this serial  number to successfully emulate the device.

+Reprogramming  attacks ([BadUSB](https://srlabs.de/badusb/)) which change the type of the device or add a hidden/unexpected interface to the device (a USB keyboard/network card  interface on a USB flash disk) will change the attributes of the  device and it will no longer match the whitelist.

+Allowing to attach any USB device to the system exposes it to exploitation of bugs in USB interface drivers in the kernel.

+### Use case #2: USB device blacklisting
+The USB protocol uses a classification system for the various types  of  interfaces a USB device can provide.
+If an user doesn’t want to use a particular class of interfaces, he can block devices that want to communicate with the computer as an interface from that class.

+### Use case #3: Triggering actions on USB device events
+The project makes possible to easily implement triggering of various actions when a particular USB device or USB device class is inserted, removed, etc. This feature might be used for example for auditing USB usage, screen locking (per-user via applet), etc.

 ## Supported Operating Systems

 Currently, usbguard works only on Linux.
 To enforce the user-defined policy, it uses the USB device authorization feature